TheRealChrisWilliams/PyScrape/README.md

 # PyScrape

 This script uses the `requests` and `BeautifulSoup` libraries to scrape stock prices in India and displays all stocks below 100 INR.
+New added support for GUI and for additional functionality such as BUY and SELL options.

 ## Requirements